carmenlup/Introspect2b/ClaimStatus/Documentation/StepByStepImplementation.md

 # General Overview

-This document outlines the step-by-step implementation of the ClaimStatus API from scratch. tThis include project creation, necessary implementations, and containerization using Docker.
+This document outlines the step-by-step implementation of the ClaimStatus API from scratch.
+This include project creation, necessary implementations, and containerization using Docker.
 For simplicity, the implementation use a mocks dataset for both endpoints as follow:

 1. claims.json - contains a list of claims